brandur/sorg/content/drafts/minimalism.md

 Even knowing this, the instinct to expand our tools is hard to suppress.
-Oftentimes persuasion is a core competency of our jobs, and we can use that same power to convince ourselves and our peers that it's _critical_ to get new technologies into our stack.
+Oftentimes persuasion is a core competency of our jobs, and we can use that same power to convince ourselves and our peers that it's critical to get new technologies into our stack _right now_.
 That Go-based HA key/value store will take our uptime and fault resilience to new highs.
-That real-time event stream will allow us to create an immutable ledger that will be foundational for the entire architecture.
-In many cases, if we'd taken a step back and considered things a little more dispassionately, we might have realized that we could do without them.
+That real-time event stream will enable immutable ledger that will become foundational keystone for the entire platform.
+That sexy new container orchestration system that will take ease of deployment and scaling to new highs.
+In many cases, a step back and a moment of dispassionate contemplation will reveal that their use could be abstained until a time when they're known to be well vetted, and it's well understood how they'll fit into the current architecture (and what they'll replace).

+## Ephemeralization (#ephemeralization)

+In his book _Nine Chains to the Moon_ (published 1938), science writer R. Buckminster Fuller described the idea of
+***ephemeralization***:

+> Do more and more with less and less until eventually you
+> can do everything with nothing.

+It suggests improving increasing productive output by continually improving the efficiency of a system even while keeping input the same.
+I project this onto technology to mean building a stack that scales to more users and more activity while the people and infrastructure supporting it stay fixed.
+This is accomplished by building systems that are more robust, more automatic, and less prone to problems because the tendency to grow in complexity that's inherent to them has been understood, harnessed, and reversed.

+For a long time we had a very big and very aspirational goal of ephemeralization at Heroku.
+The normal app platform that we all know was referred to as "user space" while the internal infrastructure that supported it was called "kernel space".
+We want to break up the kernel in the kernel and move it piece by piece to run inside the user space that it supported, in effect rebuilding Heroku so that it itself ran _on Heroku_.
+In the ultimate manifestation of ephemeralization, the kernel would diminish in size until it vanished completely.
+The specialized components that it contained would be retired, and we'd be left a single perfectly uniform stack.

+Realistic?
+Probably not.
+Useful?
+Probably.
+Even falling short of incredibly ambitious goal tends to leave you somewhere good.

 ## Minimalism in practice (#in-practice)

-During my time at Heroku, we endeavored to follow these ideas where we could.
-Here are a few examples of the types of things we did in pursuit of a stack that was more easily operable and comprehensible:
+Here are a few examples of minimalism and ephemeralization in practice from Heroku's history:

 * The core database that tracked all apps, users, releases, configuration, etc. used to be its own special snowflake